wise-emotions/mocka/.github/pull_request_template.md

 # How Has This Been Tested?

 Please describe the tests that you ran to verify your changes.
 Provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration
+Please also list any relevant details for your test configuration.

 - [ ] Test A
 - [ ] Test B

 **Configuration**:
 OS and Version: [e.g. macOS 11.2]
+App Version: [e.g. 0.1.0]

 # Checklist: